 Her research led her to the answer: worldwide postpartum care traditions that have been practiced for centuries yet have been forgotten here in the U.S. At first, she was skeptical of these traditions as they seemed largely based in folklore, but as she began to explore the scientific background supporting these care traditions, they began to make sense and eventually were so compelling, she knew she must share this information with other moms-to-be.
 It doesn't have to be so difficult.
 With a little knowledge and effort, we can proactively ease our transitions into motherhood while enhancing our own wellness, deepening or healing relationships, and beginning an essential postpartum care tradition for our generations to come.

 Elizabeth co-founded Matrescence with her dear friend Caitlin Green Cheney.
 She continues to grow within her roles of wife and mom to two beautiful daughters.
-Additionally, Elizabeth is a certified Maternal Mental Health Peer Support Coach, serves as a Maternal Mortality Review Committee Representative for the state of AZ, and is an avid field hockey player.
+Additionally, Elizabeth is a certified Maternal Mental Health Peer Support Coach, serves as an Arizona Maternal Mortality Review Committee Representative as well as an Arizona Maternal Task Force member, and is an avid field hockey player.

 CO-FOUNDER + EDUCATOR